George5683/GatorGrid-Mesh/README.md

 1. Push the bootsel and plug the microcontroller into the computer
 2. Create the .uf2 file and upload it to PICO W by dragging it into the directory

+# PCB
+The PCB is deisgned to have two Pico W's connected to each of the two vertical slots.

 ## Bugs:
 - At the moment if in an environment with high congestion, packets may not arrive.
 Moving locations is required.
 - SPI has a slight delay of 110 ms per message sent.